subsite/slender-site/readme.md

  3. Edit or replace *app/app.html* and everything in assets
  4. If you plan to use git to fetch updates, edit .gitignore to ignore itself and everything you want to keep.
 No guarantees an upgrade won't break you site anyway...

-HINT: Visual Studio Code is good for editing angular2, it also has real-time markdown preview.
+HINT: Visual Studio Code is good for editing angular2, it also features real-time markdown preview.

 ## Directory structure